teleplayer123/Perceptron/README.md

-# Machine Learning Algorithms and Me Learning... you are invited to learn as well!
+# Machine Learning: The Perceptron

 ## Starting in the brain!